Gísla saga: Synopsis

 Thorkel now in league with Thorgrim discuss various things, perhaps even planning Vestein's murder.

 Vestein returns from abroad and is reported to be heading for Gisli's home.
 Gisli sends his farmhands to warn Vestein away, entrusting his messengers with a special coin he crafted as a token of dire danger.
 But Vestein refuses to heed the warning.
 Along the way Vestein meets more people who tell him to be on guard.
 At Saebol (Thorgrim and Thorkel's farm), the boy Geirmund tells him not to tarry and go straight to Gisli (this boy lived with Gisli and Thorkel, until the brothers split their assets).
 The boy refuses to admit seeing Vestein.

-While lodging at the home of Gisli and Auda, Vestein is discovered stabbed to death by a spear.
+While lodging at the home of Gisli and Aud, Vestein is discovered stabbed to death by a spear.
 The saga states that the custom obligated the person who extracted the murder weapon to carry out vengeance, and Gisli takes the spear (Grásiða).
 No witness saw the murderer, but Gisli has been haunted by dreams for several nights, and is convinced he knows the murderer.
 Gisli will later kill Thorgrim, but there are some psychological developments in the wake of Vestein's death.